Broadwood Cup

 The Broadwood Cup is an annual pre season football tournament in Cumbernauld, North Lanarkshire, Scotland.
-The tournament is co-hosted by Clyde and Cumbernauld Colts at Broadwood Stadium.
+The tournament is hosted by Cumbernauld Colts at Broadwood Stadium.

 Background

 The Broadwood Cup was launched in September 2020.
 It was sponsored by Culture Leisure & North Lanarkshire (CLNL).

 A four-team competition that features two semi finals.
 The winners advance to the final, while the losers play off for 3rd and 4th positions.

-The inaugural tournament was played behind closed doors because of covid-19 restrictions.
+The inaugural tournament was played behind closed doors because of COVID-19 restrictions.
 Supporters were able to return for the next edition.

 The second tournament was streamed live by Gonzo Digital through TicketCo TV, but not the official Clyde FC Live channel.

+After the situation following David Goodwillie with Clyde, NL banned them from using Broadwood as their home ground, subsequently they moved to New Douglas Park, home of Hamilton Academical.
+Cumbernauld Colts were then the main hosts of the Cup.

+In 2024, Cumbernauld Colts had to cancel the 2024 edition of the tournament (which was set to include themselves, defending champions Airdrieonians, as well as Motherwell and Hamilton Academical) but was cancelled due to NL using Broadwood as a fan hub for Euro 2024, however, derbies did still happen that pre-season, with Airdrieonains hosting Albion Rovers at the Excelsior Stadium, with Airdrie winning 4–0.

 Past tournaments

-After Clyde signed a shirt deal with British Oxygen Company (BOC) in 1979, the club held a BOC sponsored friendly tournament at Shawfield won by Ayr United.
+After Clyde signed a shirt deal with BOC in 1979, the club held a BOC sponsored friendly tournament at Shawfield won by Ayr United.